 In this section of Disabled World News, we bring you up to date with all the latest medical research news and information from all over the world.

 What is Medical Research?

-Biomedical research (or experimental medicine) is in general simply known as medical research.
-It is the basic research, applied research, or translational research conducted to aid and support the development body of knowledge in the field of medicine.
+Biomedical research (or experimental medicine) is, in general, simply known as medical research.
+It is the basic research, applied research, or translational research conducted to aid and support the development of knowledge in the field of medicine.
 An important kind of medical research is clinical research, which is distinguished by the involvement of patients.
 Other kinds of medical research include pre-clinical research and basic medical research, for example in genetics.